Final Platform Layer 1.0.0

 Signed 16-bit integer PCM.

-A structure containing audio device format runtime properties, such as type, samplerate,...
+Stores audio format properties, such as type, sample rate, channels, etc.

 fplAudioFormatType type